Podcast Episode 14: John Gattorna on Demand-Driven Segmentation in the Pharmaceutical Supply Chain

 - Demand-driven segmentation is fundamental to understanding the critical criteria you need to deliver medicine to patients on time, in full, especially for specialty products.

-Supply chain thought leader Dr. John Gattorna discusses the fundamental principles of outside-in, demand-driven segmentation for the pharmaceutical supply chain in this episode of The Patient-Driven Supply Network podcast.
+Supply chain thought leader Dr. John Gattorna discusses the fundamental principles of outside-in, demand-driven segmentation for the pharmaceutical supply chain in this episode of The Agile Supply Chain Podcast.

-World renowned supply chain thought leader Dr. John Gattorna discusses the fundamental principles of outside‑in, demand‑driven segmentation for the pharmaceutical supply chain on this episode of "The Patient‑Driven Supply Network" with Roddy Martin.
+World renowned supply chain thought leader Dr. John Gattorna discusses the fundamental principles of outside‑in, demand‑driven segmentation for the pharmaceutical supply chain on this episode of "The Agile Supply Chain Podcast" with Roddy Martin.

 Roddy Martin: John, welcome to this recorded web interview.
 It's really a privilege to have you.
 You and I have worked a long road together over 20 years.
 I think what's been very interesting is your outside‑in segmentation model, which we're going to talk a little bit about today, I believe is absolutely ready for the pharmaceutical industry, which has to fundamentally change its operating models.

 Welcome to TraceLink’s thought leadership series.
 Our CEO has given me a really great opportunity to produce almost a 40‑chapter book of the most influential people in supply chain that you would want to talk to and put them in a series of recorded webinars.
 Just a fantastic opportunity.
 Welcome.
 You are an auspicious member and one of the leading chapters.

 I'm going to hand it over to you.
 Introduce yourself.
 Talk a little bit about how you got to the segmentation model.
 If you can, and we don't talk about companies unless you absolutely can, but some of the work you've done.
 We'll have a fireside chat and ask each other questions.
 Welcome.